 How do I know if my application has these vulnerabilities?

-To ensure that your application does not contain these vulnerabilities, you could run vulnerability scans like this SSL / TLS Scanner.
+You could run vulnerability scans like this SSL / TLS Scanner to ensure that your application does not contain these vulnerabilities.
 For example, Crashtest Security Suite offers an automated vulnerability scanning solution that tests for susceptible entry points and misconfigured protocols within an application workflow.

 It’s important to understand that with the pragmatic use of various best practices and tools, organizations can prepare and prevent privilege escalation attacks.

-Misconfigurations allow attackers access to personal data, with over 70% of compromised cloud data in 2017 being a result of open security vulnerabilities.
-In addition to this, Gartner predicts that through 2025, 99% of cloud security failures will be the customer’s fault.
+Misconfigurations allow attackers access to personal data, with over 70% of compromised cloud data in 2017 resulting from open security vulnerabilities.
+In addition, Gartner predicts that through 2025, 99% of cloud security failures will be the customer’s fault.
 This exposes the criticality of improperly configured SSL/TLS security and highlights that most security attacks are avoidable.

 With the pragmatic use of various best practices and tools, organizations can prepare and prevent privilege escalation attacks.
 For example, Crashtest Security Suite offers an automated vulnerability scanning solution that tests for susceptible entry points and misconfigured protocols within an application workflow.